Compiling and Installing Custom PHP Modules in ServBay

 phpize

-file and generates a standardconfigure
+file to generate a standardconfigure

-script callsphp-config
+script usesphp-config

-Therefore, when running phpize
+Thus, when using phpize

 , php-config